-The appeal came before the UK Supreme Court in December 2016.
-In its judgment of 24 January 2017 ([2017] UKSC 5; [2018] AC 61), the Supreme Court, by a majority (8:3), affirmed the Divisional Court's decision, holding that withdrawal was a significant constitutional change, and that it would be inconsistent with long-standing and fundamental principle for such a change to be brought about by ministerial decision or ministerial action alone.
+In R (Miller) v Secretary of State for Exiting the European Union [2017] UKSC 5, the Supreme Court, by a majority (8:3), affirmed the Divisional Court's decision, holding that withdrawal was a significant constitutional change, and that it would be inconsistent with long-standing and fundamental principle for such a change to be brought about by ministerial decision or ministerial action alone.

 The court further held that the prerogative to make and unmake treaties, which operated wholly on the international plane, could not be exercised in relation to the EU treaties in the absence of domestic sanction in appropriate statutory form.